Writen by: Tim Farmer

 You can pretty much name any minority group out there and I can almost guarantee they will be underrepresented in tech.

 If you need proof, just look at the figures.
 At Google, 31% of the workforce is female.
-While at Facebook, the percentage of black employers is a worrying 3%.
+While at Facebook, the percentage of black employees is a worrying 3%.
 Considering this is the result of many years of work by these companies to improve their diversity problem, it’s a sorry state of affairs.

 Not only does it paint a pretty bleak picture, it leaves the rest of us wondering what the hell they’ve been doing all this time?